Executors and Settling an Estate in Alberta

 Ask your estate planning lawyer how you can avoid disputes and make it quick and easy for your personal representative to manage your estate, reduce costs, and be fairly compensated for his/her time and effort.
 You may wish to decide on a specific amount of compensation, though it does need to be “reasonable” according to the estate laws in Alberta.

-If you need help with executing an estate in Edmonton or Calgary, get legal assistance, starting with an initial consultation with one of our experienced lawyers at Vest Estate Planning.
+If you need help with executing an estate in Alberta, get legal assistance, starting with a free initial consultation with one of our experienced lawyers at Vest Estate Planning.

 We currently have three offices across Alberta — Edmonton, Calgary, and Red Deer.
 However, we serve the entire province of Alberta.
 We also have the infrastructure to work with any of our clients virtually — even the furthest regions of Alberta.

 We also have a dedicated intake form to help you get the ball rolling.
 Our intake team will review your specific case and advise you on the next steps to take as well as what to expect moving forward.

 Our offices are generally open 8:30 a.m.—4:30 p.m., Mon—Fri.

 Allison provides a personalize experience in her Wills, Estates and Surrogate practice.
 She endeavors to get to know the clients to ensure the advice provided fits outside of the “one fits all” mold and fits individual family circumstances.